openeemeter/eemeter/docs/methods_overview.rst

 weather scenarios for which the EEmeter will estimate demand are the ":ref:`normal <glossary-weather-normal>`" weather year and the observed reporting period weather year.
-This is generally necessary because the data observed in the baseline and reporting periods occured during different time periods with different weather -- and valid comparisons between them must account for this.
+This is generally necessary because the data observed in the baseline and reporting periods occurred during different time periods with different weather -- and valid comparisons between them must account for this.
 Estimating energy performance during the "normal" weather attempts to reduce bias in the savings estimate by accounting for the